fmselab/ct-competition/Competition2022.md

 ### Benchmarks and execution rules ###

-During this first edition of the CT competition:
+For this edition of the CT competition:
 - 300 [benchmark models](https://github.com/fmselab/CIT_Benchmark_Generator/tree/main/Benchmarks_CITCompetition_2022) have been generated
 - Strengths from 2 to 5 have been used
 - Each benchmark has been executed 3 times (for each tool and strength) and the best run has been selected for the attribution of the score